Commvault Announces Fiscal 2023 Second Quarter Financial Results

 |Non-GAAP Results:||Second quarter:|

-Annualized recurring revenue (ARR), which is the annualized value of all active Commvault recurring revenue streams at the end of the reporting period, was $542.6 million as of September 30, 2021, up 12% from September 30, 2020.
+Annualized recurring revenue (ARR), which is the annualized value of all active Commvault recurring revenue streams at the end of the reporting period, was $604.4 million as of September 30, 2022, up 11% from September 30, 2021.
+On a year over year constant currency basis, ARR growth would have been 18%.

-Software and products revenue was $75.3 million, an increase of 4% year over year.
-Excluding pass through hardware revenue, software revenue was up 9% year over year.
-The year over year increase in software and products revenue was driven by a 6% increase in larger deals (deals greater than $0.1 million in software and products revenue).
+Software and products revenue was $82.8 million, an increase of 10% year over year.
+The year over year increase in software and products revenue was driven by an 18% increase in larger deals (deals with greater than $0.1 million in software and products revenue).
+On a year over year constant currency basis, software and products revenue growth would have been 16%.

-Services revenue in the quarter was $102.6 million, an increase of 4% year over year.
-The increase in services revenue was driven primarily by the increase in Metallic software as a service revenue.
+Services revenue in the quarter was $105.2 million, an increase of 3% year over year.
+Services revenue continues to grow primarily due to the increase in Metallic.

-On a GAAP basis, income from operations (EBIT) was $2.3 million for the second quarter compared to loss of $42.0 million in the prior year.
-Non-GAAP EBIT was $31.0 million in the quarter compared to $28.9 million in the prior year.
+On a GAAP basis, income from operations (EBIT) was $9.3 million for the second quarter compared to $2.3 million in the prior year.
+Non-GAAP EBIT was $35.4 million in the quarter compared to $31.0 million in the prior year.

 A reconciliation of GAAP to non-GAAP results has been provided in Financial Statement Table IV included in this press release.
 (Download Financial Tables)